ceva24/havenplanner/docs/README.md

 ## 👋 Introduction

-A web application to create and share character builds for the popular tabletop and digital game Gloomhaven.
+A web application to create and share character builds for the popular tabletop and digital game [Gloomhaven](https://cephalofair.com/pages/gloomhaven).
 Inspired by tools like [Dark Souls Character Planner](https://soulsplanner.com/darksouls) and [FFXIV Lodestone](https://na.finalfantasyxiv.com/lodestone/character/).

 ## 🗒️ Features

 -   Enter character details, including personal quest with the option to toggle visibility
 -   Select character items
+-   Save and share characters with a shareable link

+### Not yet implemented

 -   See all character ability cards, mark unlocked ones and select augments
 -   Show selected perks and the resulting attack modifier deck composition
 -   Show or hide spoiler details (locked characters and items)
--   Save and share characters with a shareable link

 ## 💻 Development